-Salam Signed 31 Agreements At LEAP 2024 To Support Saudi Arabia's Digital Transformation Agenda
+Salam signed 31 agreements at LEAP 2024 to support Saudi Arabia's digital transformation agenda

-(MENAFN- Mid-East) These agreements span the entire digital spectrum, from cutting-edge network transformations to groundbreaking e-commerce solutions, big data analytics, and AI applications.

-Riyadh, Saudi Arabia: Salam, the fastest-growing and most innovative Saudi telecommunications brand at the 2023 Global Brands Awards, amplified its impact by signing 31 agreements at the highly anticipated LEAP 2024 event.
+(MENAFN- BCW Global) Riyadh, Saudi Arabia – March 08 2024, Salam, the fastest-growing and most innovative Saudi telecommunications brand at the 2023 Global Brands Awards, amplified its impact by signing 31 agreements at the highly anticipated LEAP 2024 event.
 By deepening relationships with existing partners while pursuing new opportunities, Salam has demonstrated its unwavering commitment to forging an innovative and inclusive future.

 At LEAP that year, Salam made waves by announcing new partnerships spanning the entire digital spectrum, from cutting-edge network transformations to groundbreaking e-commerce solutions, big data analytics, AI applications and more.
 Salam's visionary CEO, Ahmed Al-Anqari accompanied with leaders within the organisation, were at hand to sign the various agreements, establishing Salam as a key player in Saudi's dynamic digital ecosystem.